atomicdata-dev/atomic-data-docs/src/interoperability/sql.md

 - Atomic Data separates _reading_ and _writing_, whereas SQL has one language for both.
 - Atomic Data has a standardized way of storing changes ([Commits](../commits/intro.md))

+## Tables and Rows vs. Classes and Properties

+At its core, SQL is a query language based around _tables_ and _rows_.
+The _tables_ in SQL are similar to `Classes` in Atomic Data: they both define a set of `properties` which an item could have.
+Every single item in a table is called a _row_ in SQL, and a `Resource` in Atomic Data.

+## Identifiers: numbers vs. URLs

+In SQL, rows have numbers as identifiers, whereas in Atomic Data, every resource has a resolvable HTTP URL as an identifier.
+This allows Atomic Data records to be easily re-used by other systems, as there is a guarantee that identifiers will be globally unique.

 ## Dynamic vs static schema

-At its core, SQL is a query language based around _tables_ and _rows_.
-The _tables_ in SQL are similar to _classes_ in Atomic Data: they both define a set of _properties_ which an item could have.
 In SQL, the schema of the database defines which shape the data can have, which properties are required, what datatypes they have.
 In Atomic Data, the schema exists as a Resource on the web, which means that they can be retrieved using HTTP.
-SQL is a centralized, closed system.
+An Atomic Database (such as [Atomic-Server](https://crates.io/crates/atomic-server)) uses a _dynamic schema_, which means that any Resource can have different properties, and the properties themselves can be validated, even when the server is not aware of these properties beforehand.
+In SQL, you'd have to manually adjust the schema of your database to add a new property.
-Atomic Data is a decentralized, open system.
+Atomic Data is a decentralized, open system, which can read new schema data from other sources.
+SQL is a centralized, closed system, which relies on the DB manager to define the schema.

 ## Querying